svermaji/RunCommand/README.md

 * Added context menu to copy command from a row
 * Button to open config folder and command prompt (on Windows only)
 * In conf.config favourite button limit can be defined as 5 or 10
-* Settings menu added for selecting different colors and LookAndFeels
+* Settings menu added for selecting different colors and LookAndFeels and Timer close command
+* Recent filters menu added
 * Settings menu is now a bar
 * Filter text box will be saved from last session and reapplied.
 * Recent filters applied will come as auto complete.